RoyalIcing/BurntFoundation/README.md

 ## Installation

-To integrate into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate BurntFoundation into your Xcode project using Carthage, specify it in your Cartfile:

 ```
 github "BurntCaramel/BurntFoundation" >= 0.1